bruceravel/demeter/documentation/Artemis/data.rst

    The Data window, immediately after data import.

 #.
-This button is used to transfer this data set into the plotting list
+The |transfer button| button is used to transfer this data set into the plotting list
    in the `Plot window <plot/index.html>`__.

 #.
 This is the `characteristic value <extended/cv.html>`__ of this data